Estimating Dyadic Treatment Effects with Unknown Confounders

+Assumption \ref{as:independence2} imposes mild technical independence conditions, which are introduced to facilitate the application of Hoeffding's inequality in the proof of Lemma \ref{lem:J12}.
+This assumption strengthens the independence conditions in Assumptions \ref{as:treatmentmat} and \ref{as:independence1}.
+For instance, it holds if $\{ U_i \}$, $\{ U_{ij} \}$, and $\{ \xi_{ij}(a) \}$ are independent of each other, and furthermore, both $\{ U_{ij} \}$ and $\{ \xi_{ij}(a) \}$ are independent across $j$.

-Now, we are ready to present our main theorem, which gives the convergence rate of the KNS estimator for the DATE parameter with respect to the following matrix norm: for $n \times n$ matrices $A$ and $B$ with zero diagonals, we define the normalized $(2, \infty)$ matrix norm as
+The next theorem gives the convergence rate of the neighbourhood kernel smoothing estimator for the dyadic ATE with respect to the the normalized $(2, \infty)$ matrix norm.
+For $n \times n$ matrices $A$ and $B$ with zero diagonals, we define

 where $\| \cdot \|_2$ denotes the Euclidean norm.